Are you listening to your audience?

 1. Set up Google alerts

 Set up Google alerts for several different phrases, including your company’s name, competitors’ names, and key terms surrounding your industry.
 Be sure to include common misspellings, abbreviations, and related terms and phrases.
-Also, learn about Boolean searching, which shows you how to use phrases to get more accurate search results.

 2. Social Report